mmkal/pgkit/packages/typegen/readme.md

 Generates a directory containing with a 'sql' tag wrapper based on found queries found in source files.
-By default, searches 'src' for source files and generates code under 'src/generated/db'.
+By default, searches 'src' for source files.

 Optional arguments: